Guild of American Papercutters

 Turning cut paper into art....

 Members of the Guild receive an electronic monthly "First Cut" newsletter filled with news about the organization, member art, and interesting articles about people, places, and all things related to papercutting.
-Other publications, including a high quality calendar and an annual compendium of selected GAP members' work, have appeared in the past and may re-appear in the future.
+Other publications, including a high quality calendar and an annual compendium of selected GAP members' work, have appeared in the past.
+Near the end of 2019, current GAP members will receive a set of printed cards showing member papercuttings included in the "Places in Paper" exhibition.
 GAP welcomes new members who would like to work on these projects.

 Become a member of GAP to receive your copies of GAP publications and gain access to our online PDF collection.